OAX 9F

 Read & see more >

-Ruby's body was hand-built at Eastern Coach Works (Lowestoft) in January 1968.
-Completed on 10 February that year, she cost £3,600.
-See details below.
+Ruby's coachwork was hand-built at Eastern Coach Works, Lowestoft in January 1968.
+Finished on 10 February that year, the body cost £3,600 (old £/S/D).

 Read & see more >

-Tens of thousands of new Bristol bus & coach chassis made this road trip as their first run.
+Tens of thousands of new Bristol bus & coach chassis made this long road trip as their first run.

-They were issued with leather caps, goggles and thick leather jackets.
+The drivers were issued with leather caps, goggles & leather jackets.
+It must have been a bumpy, cold & noisy journey.

-Luxury travel, Sixties style
+Luxury Travel, Sixties Style

 Ruby's luxury interior had:

-• 47 leather-trimmed seats, with arm rests, ashtrays & footrests*;
+• arm rests, ashtrays & footrests*;

 • individual fluorescent reading lights;